 You might try a combined treatment for both fungal acne and acne vulgaris.
 This will ensure you tackle all the potential causes of the yeast acne outbreak.

-Use products such as Nizoral or Selsun blue for fungal acne to cleanse the area.
-These are anti-fungal shampoos used to treat dandruff, which is also linked to Malassezia.
-You can use these to wash the forehead at least once a day for an active breakout and then one to three times a week when the infection clears up.
-Let them sit on the skin 3-5 minutes before rinsing.
+You can use these antifungal washes on the forehead at least once a day for an active breakout and then one to two times a week when the infection clears up.
+Let them sit on the skin for 3-5 minutes before rinsing.

-Fungal Acne Products
+Forehead Fungal Acne Products

-Other anti-fungal agents can also help, these include products that contain Ketoconazole, Pyrithione Zinc, or Selenium Sulfide.
+Other anti-fungal agents can also help.
+These include products that contain KetoconazolePyrithione Zinc, or Selenium Sulfide.

-Salicylic acid is an anti-inflammatory keratolytic agent, typically used to treat acne vulgaris.
+Salicylic acid is an anti-inflammatory, keratolytic agent typically used to treat acne vulgaris.
 It can dissolve dead yeast cells from the forehead and slow yeast growth.
 This may negate the need for continued topical antifungals after your skin has cleared.

-While salicylic acid has been shown to be effective in the treatment of acne.
-There is no clinical evidence to back up the use of treatment for fungal acne.
+While salicylic acid has been shown to be effective in the treatment of acne, there is no clinical evidence to back up the use of treatment for fungal acne.

 Sulfur is a natural element and an essential component for all organic organisms.
 It can be an effective option in the battle against fungus acne on the forehead.